-This teaching about the fact of systemic racial discrimination (yes, it is a fact!) in K-12 schools CENSORS any mention of the PURPOSE--the anti-working class purpose--of this racial discrimination.*** At the same time, this teaching about race takes place in the context of the U.S. ruling class (via its liberal wing) having very widely and successfully promoted the very false view that the purpose of this racial discrimination was/is to benefit working class whites (which I show in great detail below is false).
+This teaching about the fact of systemic racial discrimination against non-whites (yes, it is a fact!) in K-12 schools CENSORS any mention of the PURPOSE--the anti-working class purpose--of this racial discrimination.*** At the same time, this teaching about race takes place in the context of the U.S. ruling class (via its liberal wing) having very widely and successfully promoted the very false view that the purpose of this racial discrimination was/is to benefit working class whites (which I show in great detail below is false).

 Specifically, the new (in the 17th century) racial discrimination--new in that it was against the entire race of people of African descent, not just individuals--was designed to destroy the solidarity that had existed between laborers of European descent and laborers of African descent by creating fear and resentment between them and, by forcing the latter to live in a dehumanized and humiliating condition, to make the former have contempt for them.
 This KEY truth is absent (deliberately so) from the CRT curriculums.
 CRT's "The 1619 Project" devotes one single sentence (out of more than 80 pages of dense print) to the fact that slavery happened to drive down white wages, but presents this fact as if it were an unintended consequence; there is no mention of the fact that it was the deliberate purpose of chattel slavery to destroy the solidarity of the slave and non-slave laborers so that the upper class could oppress them both by, among other things, keeping wages low for both.********